Today I’ve got a fun snowfall effect that seems to settle and accumulate on objects in the scene over time.

-So what we end up with is a falling snow animation in <canvas>, where the snow settles across the complex boundary of the foreground objects.
-In fact, we have two distinct collision zones.
+This is drawn with <canvas>, where the snow settles across a polygonal boundary of the foreground objects.
+Actually, we have two distinct collision zones.

-The red line is a hard stop, but the green line is probabilistic.
-Once a flake crosses it it has a chance of stopping each frame, so it appears the snow is falling around the objects in 3D and makes the whole effect more realistic.
-To cap the whole thing off, we have animated smoke (a lot of groups of slightly different coloured circles) and subtly flickering glows in all the windows.
-Oooh, cosy!
+The red boundary is a hard stop, but the green is probabilistic.
+Once a flake crosses there’s a chance of it stopping each frame, so it almost appears the snow is falling around the objects in 3D and gives a nice realism.

-Over time the effect blankets the objects, which you can see toward the end of the video above (total runtime on that is about 30 minutes, by the way).
+Over time the effect blankets the objects, which you can see toward the end of the video above (total runtime on that is about 30 minutes by the way, I hadn’t tweaked the fall rate).

 self._prescaledmap = [